 - Page_N_TimeOnPage: the total amount of time spent on a given page (the sum of the positive values in the Page_N array).

-There are also other scripts that have been developed—e.g., for identifying suspicious responses from virtual private servers (Francis, 2019).
+There are also other scripts that have been developed—e.g., for identifying suspicious responses from virtual private servers (Francis, 2019), or determining if users change tabs (Kristian‘s StackOverflow recommendation).
 Data produced by these scripts can be used to flag (and/or exclude) participants according to your own a priori criteria.

 Previewing & Testing